morgans3/NHS_Business_Intelligence_Platform/README.md

 - IAM roles and users with specific permissions in order to carry out service tasks for maintaining the platform
 - ECS service for deploying any created containers, including task definitions and services for those applications.
 - Elastic Load Balancer to flow traffic between the Internet and the deployed containers, routed through a WAF (Firewall)
-- DynamoDB tables containing transactional data, accessed via API Gateway using a Lambda to handle authorized requests
+- DynamoDB tables containing transactional data
 - RDS (PostgreSQL) database with multi-az failover
 - A WAF (Firewall) for the API Gateway endpoints
 - Authorizer Lambda for securing the API Gateway endpoints